duvall3/rat-pac/user/root_macros/README.md

 ### Installation

-If installing individually (rather than git-cloning this repository), run the following commands at your BASH prompt:
+After git-cloning this repository (or downloading the individual files), run the following commands at your BASH prompt from the directory containing the macros:

 ```sh
 ln -s $(pwd)/duvall3Include.cxx "$ROOTSYS"/macros